-6.133 In this section, the Target Headroom profiles produced for each of our WRZs for each planning scenario are set out.
+6.130 In this section, the Target Headroom profiles produced for each of our WRZs for each planning scenario are set out.
 When reviewing these figures, please bear in mind that 'THEG' profiles are used in our Baseline Supply-demand Balance until 2035, with 'THEGC' profiles used from then on.
 For each WRZ, for each planning scenario, an estimate has been made of the relative contribution of different uncertain components to overall Target Headroom.
+Please note that the figures and tables below exclude the Final Plan allowance referenced above.